cloud8421/code_reloader/README.md

 Once up, you can send tcp commands to the istance, for example with [nmap](https://nmap.org/).

     $ echo "recompile" | ncat localhost 9999

+## Custom recompile

+In some instances, for example when using cowboy and ranch, the default recompile task may fail.

+In that case you can override the default behaviour by:

+  1. Defining a custom callbacks module

+      ```elixir
+      defmodule MyCallbacks do
+        use CodeReloader.Callbacks

+        def recompile do
+          Application.stop(:cowboy)
+          Application.stop(:ranch)
+          super
+        end
+      end
+      ```

+  2. Add it to the configuration:

+        config :code_reloader,
+          port: 9999,
+          callbacks_module: MyCallbacks